Dear France: You Just Got Hacked. Don’t Make The Same Mistakes We Did.

 There are a lot of things you probably should be reporting on after the election, and the day will still be 24 hours.
 Editors and reporters should not just follow the candy that has been deliberately dumped in front of them.
 It’s hard to resist such temptation, but in an age when censorship operates by distracting us from what’s important, it is crucial to consider what’s essential and what is deliberate ploys at distraction.
 Consider carefully the opportunity cost of assigning large numbers of reporters to search through the dump.
 In this day of shrinking newspaper budgets, what else are you not covering?
 What does it mean to rifle through one side’s internal communication, while completely silent on the other, unhacked counterpart?

 My advice for traditional media simple, but hard to follow: when reporting, have a laser sharp eye on news truly in the public interest: gross misconduct; major corruption; criminal actions.
-Before reporting on an information from a hack, ask yourself this: would you go to great lengths to find a way to hack or leak this information if it wasn’t just conveniently dumped in front of you?
+Before reporting on information from a hack, ask yourself this: would you go to great lengths to find a way to hack or leak this information if it wasn’t just conveniently dumped in front of you?
 If not, it’s probably not newsworthy enough to report on.

 And while reporting, don’t forget the bigger story: this was an act of political sabotage, asymmetric releasing of all internal assets of only one campaign.
-The political sabotage itself is news, and it should be covered as news—and not just after the fact.
+The political sabotage itself is news, and it should be covered as news--and not just after the fact.

 Please also remember: People mentioned in these emails have a right to privacy.
 Being associated with a political campaign is not an excuse for the media to disregard a person’s fundamental privacy rights.
 In the Wikileaks dump of Clinton campaign chairman John Podesta’s emails, for example, a staffer’s suicide attempt was mentioned.
 Wikileaks gleefully tweeted this out, linking to the email with the staffer’s name.
 CNN commentators discussed this on the air.
 Such gross violations of people’s privacy aren’t just bad for the person involved: it sends a message to all young people that if they get into politics, their rights will be trampled upon.
 Not every fact is fodder for reporting, even if it may be of some interest to a future historian.

 And some of the “facts” aren’t facts at all.
 These days, hacks are primarily fodder for a misinformation campaign to be conducted mostly online.
 Researchers have already found pro-Trump twitter accounts (with #maga, or “make America great again” in their handles) are heavily promoting Marine Le Pen, and the leak hashtag may well have started in the US by an alt-right Trump supporters.
-Reporters have already documented the 4chan trolls actively promoting fake claims of corruption, and watching with glee as traditional media tried to debunk the claims—debunking is a form of repeating false claims, and giving them more publicity.
+Reporters have already documented the 4chan trolls actively promoting fake claims of corruption, and watching with glee as traditional media tried to debunk the claims--debunking is a form of repeating false claims, and giving them more publicity.
 Debunking fake news and rumors is a bit like trying to beat back a tar pit by stepping on it again and again: you keep sinking.
 The more you kick it, the more it sticks to your feet.

 Dealing with such misinformation and disinformation campaigns is hard to do, but we learned something in the US election campaign.
 Unfortunately for the US, mass media here either ignored the online viral misinformation, or somewhat rarely tried in vain to debunk false claims, and ended up giving them more publicity.
 Neither option is great.
 What to do?
 This is a pickle, indeed.